The Topology of Local Computing in Networks: Abstract

 \section{Abstract}

-Modeling distributed computing in a way enabling the use of formal methods is a challenge that has been approached from different angles, among which two techniques emerged at the turn of the century: protocol complexes, and directed algebraic topology.
-In both cases, the considered computational model generally assumes communication via shared objects, typically a shared memory consisting of a collection of read-write registers.
-Our paper is concerned with network computing, where the processes are located at the nodes of a network, and communicate by exchanging messages along the edges of that network.
+For more than three decades, distributed systems have been described and analyzed using topological tools, primarily using two techniques: protocol complexes and directed algebraic topology.
+In both cases, the considered computational model generally assumes communication via shared objects (typically a shared memory consisting of a collection of read-write registers) or message-passing enabling direct communication between any pair of processes.
+This paper aims to examine the use of protocol complexes in the study of network computing.
+In this case, processes are located at the network nodes and communicate by exchanging messages only along the network's edges (i.e., not every pair of processes can directly communicate).

-Applying the topological approach for verification in network computing is a considerable challenge, mainly because the presence of identifiers assigned to the nodes yields protocol complexes whose size grows exponentially with the size of the underlying network.
-However, many of the problems studied in this context are of local nature, and their definitions do not depend on the identifiers or on the size of the network.
-We leverage this independence in order to meet the above challenge, and present \emph{local} protocol complexes, whose sizes do not depend on the size of the network.
-As an application of the design of ``compact'' protocol complexes, we reformulate the celebrated lower bound of $\Omega(\log^*n)$ rounds for 3-coloring the $n$-node ring, in the algebraic topology framework.
+There are several reasons why applying the topological approach to network computing can be challenging, and a prominent one is that node identifiers yield protocol complexes whose sizes grow exponentially with the size of the underlying network.
+However, many of the problems studied in this context are of local nature, and their definitions do not depend on the identifiers or the network size.
+We leverage this independence to meet the above challenge and present \emph{local} protocol complexes, whose sizes do not depend on the network size.
+As an application of the ``compacted'' protocol complexes, we reformulate the celebrated lower bound of $\Omega(\log^*n)$ rounds for 3-coloring the $n$-node ring in the topological framework.